ajaxm/MultiVerse/README.md

 - [ ] Users can customize font for their authored stanzas
 - [ ] Users can "branch" completed poems by reverting to an incomplete stage and adding new stanzas at that stage
-- [ ] Decorative quotes for login screen